MMehdiMousavi/SuperCaustics/README.md

 ## Citation:
-If you end up using SuperCaustics or The Neural Networks, please cite our paper:
+If you end up using SuperCaustics or The Neural Networks, please cite all papers below:

     @misc{mousavi2021supercaustics,
       title={SuperCaustics: Real-time, open-source simulation of transparent objects for deep learning applications},